MM56/Marlin-Dagoma-Discovery/README.md

-Dagoma #Discovery200 DIY printer with Melzi Ardentissimo - Custom Marlin Firmware with Panelolu2 support
+Custom Marlin Firmware with Panelolu2 support for Dagoma #Discovery200 DIY printer with Melzi Ardentissimo
 ===================